-Through a video-based activity, students explore how Radical Reconstruction changed the nature of democracy in the South.
+Through a video-based activity, students explore how Radical Reconstruction changed the nature of voting rights and democracy in the South.

 Scholars discuss how African Americans and whites initially worked together within Reconstruction governments.

 Black people in the South embraced politics like they had never imagined, and from the earliest Reconstruction election, especially in 1868, hundreds of African American politicians were elected.
 There's your most visible obvious revolution out of Reconstruction, the black politicians.

 Black people, having experienced non-personhood, knew that they had to create new democratic practices and institutions.
 Now they had every reason to resent whites.
 They had every reason to equate whiteness with slavery.
 They had every reason to maybe want to destroy the land that they worked for nothing, but instead they thought their blood and sweat, their labor, built something that they now wanted the fruits and benefits of.

 And so they wanted the South to succeed.
 They wanted it to be productive.
 They wanted it to be economically successful.
 And having asked for rights themselves, they didn't think it would be fair to deny it to other people.
 And so what they did was they made alliances with poor whites.

 Radical Reconstruction is the term we use to describe the period after Congress passes the Reconstruction Act of 1867, which sets in motion the creation of new governments throughout the Southern states based on what they call manhood suffrage.
 That is men voting without any racial qualification.
 That wasn't the end of Radical Reconstruction in congressional terms.
 You have the impeachment of Andrew Johnson in 1868, which fails.
 The Senate comes one vote short of actually removing him from office.